MEN-1 Syndrome (Wermer’s Syndrome)

 Tumors of the MEN-1 syndrome

 The possible tumors that evolve from a MEN-1 syndrome, can be tumors of the pancreas like gastrinoma and insulinoma for example.
 These two tumors belong to the spectrum disorders of endocrine pancreatic tumors.
 These appear in 50 % of the cases.
-Tumors of the hypophysis as a part of MEN-1 syndrome are more rare (about 30-50 % of the cases) but still common.
+Tumors of the hypophysis as a part of MEN-1 syndrome are rarer (about 30-50 % of the cases) but still common.

-The MEN-2 syndrome is also inherited autosomal dominantly and can further be divided into the Sipple’s syndrome (2a), the Gorlin’s syndrome (2b) and the FMTC-only (familial medullary thyroid carcinoma).The FMTC-only is a special form of MEN-2 syndrome since in this case only medullary thyroid carcinomas appear.
+The MEN-2 syndrome is also inherited autosomal dominantly and can further be divided into the Sipple’s syndrome (2a), the Gorlin’s syndrome (2b) and the FMTC-only (familial medullary thyroid carcinoma).The FMTC-only is a special form of MEN-2 syndrome since in this case, only medullary thyroid carcinomas appear.
 That is why it is also called non-MEN syndrome since no multiple endocrine tumors are present.